-Sites across West Sussex, including Leconfield Estate in Petworth, Stansted Park near Westbourne, and Hollycombe School in Milland, will be receiving new trees as part of the Trees for the Downs campaign.
+Thirty sites across the South Downs, including Wild Heart Hill, Findon Place, Cissbury Fields and Lancing College, will be receiving new trees as part of the Trees for the Downs campaign.

-The first batch of trees — seven oaks and a range of hazel and field maple whips — were planted earlier this week at the Goodwood Estate, and a further 300 disease-resistant elms will be planted on the estate in January to help create a new wildlife corridor.
+The first batch of trees — seven oaks and a range of hazel and field maple whips— were planted earlier this week at the Goodwood Estate in Chichester, and a further 300 disease-resistant elms will be planted on the estate in January to help create a new wildlife corridor.

-Assisted by children from The March Primary School, the Chair of the National Park Authority, Ian Phillips, joined the Lord-Lieutenant of West Sussex, Susan Pyper, and the Duchess of Richmond and Gordon for the tree planting ceremony as part of The Queen’s Green Canopy initiative to mark the Platinum Jubilee next year.
+The Chair of the National Park Authority, Ian Phillips, joined the Lord-Lieutenant of West Sussex, Susan Pyper, and the Duchess of Richmond and Gordon for the tree planting ceremony as part of The Queen’s Green Canopy initiative to mark the Platinum Jubilee next year.